enquirer/prompt-rawlist/README.md

 ### Related projects

-* [enquirer-prompt-checkbox](https://www.npmjs.com/package/enquirer-prompt-checkbox): Adds checkbox prompt support to Enquirer. | [homepage](https://github.com/enquirer/enquirer-prompt-checkbox "Adds checkbox prompt support to Enquirer.")
-* [enquirer-prompt-confirm](https://www.npmjs.com/package/enquirer-prompt-confirm): Adds `confirm` (yes/no) prompt support to Enquirer. | [homepage](https://github.com/enquirer/enquirer-prompt-confirm "Adds `confirm` (yes/no) prompt support to Enquirer.")
-* [enquirer-prompt-radio](https://www.npmjs.com/package/enquirer-prompt-radio): Adds `radio` prompt support to Enquirer.
-This prompt behaves like other radio-button interfaces, where only… [more](https://github.com/enquirer/enquirer-prompt-radio) | [homepage](https://github.com/enquirer/enquirer-prompt-radio "Adds `radio` prompt support to Enquirer.
-This prompt behaves like other radio-button interfaces, where only one choice is enabled whilst all others are disabled.")
 * [prompt-base](https://www.npmjs.com/package/prompt-base): Base prompt module used for creating custom prompt types for Enquirer. | [homepage](https://github.com/enquirer/prompt-base "Base prompt module used for creating custom prompt types for Enquirer.")
+* [prompt-checkbox](https://www.npmjs.com/package/prompt-checkbox): Multiple-choice/checkbox prompt.
+Can be used standalone or with a prompt system like [Enquirer](https://github.com/enquirer/enquirer). | [homepage](https://github.com/enquirer/prompt-checkbox "Multiple-choice/checkbox prompt.
+Can be used standalone or with a prompt system like [Enquirer].")
+* [prompt-confirm](https://www.npmjs.com/package/prompt-confirm): Confirm (yes/no) prompt.
+Can be used standalone or with a prompt system like [Enquirer](https://github.com/enquirer/enquirer). | [homepage](https://github.com/enquirer/prompt-confirm "Confirm (yes/no) prompt.
+Can be used standalone or with a prompt system like [Enquirer].")
+* [prompt-list](https://www.npmjs.com/package/prompt-list): List-style prompt.
+Can be used as a standalone prompt, or with a prompt system like… [more](https://github.com/enquirer/prompt-list) | [homepage](https://github.com/enquirer/prompt-list "List-style prompt.
+Can be used as a standalone prompt, or with a prompt system like [Enquirer].")
 * [prompt-question](https://www.npmjs.com/package/prompt-question): Question object, used by Enquirer and prompt plugins. | [homepage](https://github.com/enquirer/prompt-question "Question object, used by Enquirer and prompt plugins.")
+* [prompt-radio](https://www.npmjs.com/package/prompt-radio): Radio prompt.
+This prompt behaves like other radio-button interfaces, where only one choice is enabled… [more](https://github.com/enquirer/prompt-radio) | [homepage](https://github.com/enquirer/prompt-radio "Radio prompt.
+This prompt behaves like other radio-button interfaces, where only one choice is enabled whilst all others are disabled.
+Can be used as a standalone prompt, or with a prompt system like [Enquirer].")

 ### Contributing